charlpcronje/mc.admin.cronje.me/docs/nuxtIcon.md

 **Attributes**:

-When using an icone from Iconify, an `<svg>` will be created, you can give [all the attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute) of the native element.
+When using an icon from Iconify, an `<svg>` will be created, you can give [all the attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute) of the native element.

 ```vue
 <Icon name="uil:github" color="black" />